longzhaohuang/GUI-Agent-Survey/README.md

 # GUI-Agent-Survey

-This is the official repository for the paper "Empowering GUI Agent with Large Language Model: A Comprehensive Survey".
+This is the official repository for the paper "GA: A Comprehensive Survey on LLM-based GUI Agent".

 ## Abstract